Language selection

 Canada and the Global Fund to Fight AIDS, Tuberculosis and Malaria

-The Global Fund to Fight AIDS, Tuberculosis and Malaria was created by the international community in 2002 to dramatically increase resources to fight three of the world’s most devastating diseases: HIV/AIDS, tuberculosis and malaria.
+The Global Fund to Fight AIDS, Tuberculosis and Malaria was created by the international community in 2002.
+Its goal is to dramatically increase resources to fight 3 of the world's most devastating diseases:

 The Global Fund is a partnership between governments, civil society, the private sector and people affected by the diseases.
-The Global Fund supports large-scale prevention, treatment and care programs run by local experts in countries and communities most in need.
+It supports large-scale prevention, treatment and care programs run by local experts in countries and communities most in need.
 The Global Fund takes a country-led approach, with national governments and local organizations leading program design and implementation.

 Canada's support for the Global Fund

-Canada has supported the Global Fund since its inception and is its seventh largest donor.
+Canada has supported the Global Fund since its inception and is currently its sixth-largest government donor.
 Canada has also been a consistently strong voice on the Global Fund Board.

 Canada's support of the Global Fund focuses on the following priorities: